Tampa Uber & Lyft Accident Lawyer

 - The rideshare driver denies doing anything wrong.

 - The rideshare driver claims you caused the accident.

 - The rideshare driver’s insurance company denies your claim.

 - The rideshare company denies responsibility.

 Experienced attorneys know how to handle all these problems and can negotiate with the at-fault driver’s insurance company.
-Most agree to cooperate once they realize they’re up against a knowledgeable lawyer.
+Most agree to cooperate once they realize they’re up against a knowledgeable Lyft accident lawyer.
 If the insurance company refuses to cooperate, your attorney can help you file a lawsuit and demand the compensation you deserve.

 Put your trust in a lawyer who puts your needs first

 After you’re involved in a rideshare accident, you’re up against the clock.
-That’s because in Florida, you only have four years from the date of your crash to file a lawsuit or take other legal action against the at-fault party.
+That’s because in Florida, you only have two years from the date of your crash to file a lawsuit or take other legal action against the at-fault party.
 This deadline is known as the statute of limitations.
 If you miss it, you could miss out on your opportunity to obtain compensation.
 Discover what an experienced car accident attorney in Tampa can do for you.
 Contact us today for your free case evaluation with Armando Personal Injury Law.
 We make your problems our problems.